-Early in the morning, as we walk through the Tavira salt pans towards the sea, bird song fills the fresh morning air.
+Early morning, as we walk through the Tavira salt pans towards the sea, bird song fills the fresh morning air.
 High above, another aeroplane full of tourists descends into Faro airport.
 The moon is still in the sky.
-It is low tide, and waders are feeding out on the exposed mud flats.
+It is low tide, and waders feed out on the exposed mud flats.

 This morning, we are in search of Fiddler Crabs.